Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 The project is divided in 3 groups of components: scripts (in :code:`vars`), script wrappers (in :code:`test/src`) and tests (in :code:`test/pipelines`)

-And organized in case 1, 2, 3
+And organized in case 0, 1, 2, 3

+- case 0: contains the :code:`standaloneTest` that contains all the code required to be executed

+- case 1: some random approaches

+- case 2: gives more weight to the deeper script. :code:`c21_ciPipeline` in this case

+- case 3: gives more weight to the main script. :code:`c30_pipeline` in this case

 GroovyScriptHelper
 ------------------